isomerpages/mccy-sgt/index.md

 sections:
     - hero:
         title: Singapore Together
-        subtitle: We will emerge stronger.
-We will go further together.
+        subtitle: Together, we will emerge stronger.
+We will go further.
 For our Singapore.
         background: /images/Banner.jpg
-        button: The Singapore Together Movement
+        button: Singapore Together movement
         url: /who-we-are/
         key_highlights:
             - title: Who We Are